 Our contact details and key roles: Healthwatch Cornwall is data controller for all of the personal data that you provide us with.
 Any issues relating to the processing of personal data by or on behalf of Healthwatch Cornwall may be addressed to Freepost RTUL-UBEJ-ERCA, Healthwatch Cornwall, 6 Walsingham Place, Truro, TR1 2RP (no stamp required).
 You can also call us on 01872 273501 or send an email to email@example.com.

-Healthwatch Cornwall's designated Data Protection Officer under Article 37 of the GDPR is Spencer Woods Business Support Manager.
+Healthwatch Cornwall's designated Data Protection Officer under Article 37 of the GDPR is Anne Oliver, Business Support Manager.